-This Vegan Chipotle Cheese Sauce is made with cashews, garlic, nutritional yeast, chipotle peppers, chili powder, paprika, and blended with hot water.
+This Vegan Queso Recipe is made with cashews, garlic, nutritional yeast, chipotle peppers, chili powder, paprika, and blended with hot water.

 This is one of my favorite dips ever.
 It is similar to a queso but I personally like my queso thick and spicy – hence the name.
 My cheese-digesting powers have not been up to par lately, so I decided to try making this dip.

 What is Vegan Chipotle Cheese Sauce?

 Vegan chipotle cheese sauce is a dairy-free, plant-based sauce made with creamy, cheesy flavors and a smoky, spicy kick from chipotle peppers.
 It is typically used as a condiment or sauce to add flavor and creaminess to various dishes, such as nachos, tacos, burgers, burritos, and more.
 It is a popular choice among those following a vegan or dairy-free diet, as it provides a delicious alternative to traditional cheese sauce without any animal products.